 - Students with flight blocks scheduled by the University are exempt from Chapel only on those days when flight blocks conflict.
 Other official University conflicts will be determined by the Campus Pastor and the department involved.

 - On- or off-campus jobs do not exempt students from the Chapel requirement.

 - Students with work and other conflicts may petition the Office of Spiritual Life at the beginning of the semester to turn in make-ups.
 It is the student’s responsibility to make these arrangements.

 - Students arriving more than five (5) minutes after the beginning of Chapel are considered late and may not receive credit for that date unless they submit a written make-up; students may not leave Chapel early.

 - Problems with Chapel attendance records and Spiritual Formation Credits (including counting you absent when you were present or vice versa) must be resolved with the Office of Spiritual Life within two weeks of the Chapel service or Spiritual Formation activity in question.

 - There are no regular or automatic Chapel make-up opportunities.
 Each semester, 50 or more opportunities are given students to attain the required 38 SFCs.

-- In unique circumstances, some make-ups may be allowed; prior permission must be given through the Office of the University Chaplain.
+- In unique circumstances, some make-ups may be allowed; prior permission must be given through the Office of Spiritual Life.

-- Chapel recordings are available online at www.letu.edu/chapel, but we do not guarantee that all Chapels will be available online during any given semester.
+- Chapel recordings are available online through Canvas (courses.letu.edu) but we do not guarantee that all Chapels will be available online during any given semester.

-- Chapel make-ups should be emailed to firstname.lastname@example.org.
-All approved chapel makeups must be turned in by 5:00 PM on the final day of final exams for semester they address.
+- Chapel make-ups should be submitted through Canvas.
+All approved chapel makeups must be submitted by 5:00 PM on the last day of final exams for the semester they address.